StateOfTheR/website/content/talk/2018-11-tidy-modelling.md

 +++
-title = "Broom, tidy modelling" date = 2018-11-23T00:00:00  # Schedule page publish date.
-draft = false
+title = "Modeling in the Tidyverse and applications to metagenomics data" date = 2018-11-23T00:00:00  # Schedule page publish date. draft = false